DatGuyMcCaully/M365Status/README.md

+#Known issue

+I'm having some issues getting auto approval of the Entra app to work, so you may have to manually grant access via Entra -> App Registration -> App -> API Permissions

+It needs Mircosoft Graph
+ServiceHealth.Read.ALL
+ServiceMessage.Read.All

 # M365 Service Health Dashboard

 A lightweight, self-hosted dashboard that displays Microsoft 365 service health status and active incidents in real time.
 Pulls data from the Microsoft Graph API using an Azure app registration — no M365 licenses or user accounts required.